qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_validate'></a>
 ## qri validate

 Show schema validation errors

-### Synopsis
+#### Synopsis

 Validate checks data for errors using a schema and then printing a list of issues.
 By default validate checks a dataset's body against it’s own schema.
 Validate is a flexible command that works with data and schemas either inside or outside of qri by providing one or both of --body and --schema arguments.

 Providing --schema and --body is an “external validation" that uses nothing stored in qri.
 When only one of schema or body args are provided, the other comes from a dataset reference.
 For example, to check how a file “data.csv” validates against a dataset "foo”, we would run:

   $ qri validate --body data.csv me/foo

 In this case, qri will will print any validation as if data.csv was foo’s data.

 To see how changes to a schema will validate against a dataset in qri, we would run:

   $ qri validate --schema schema.json me/foo